 3. Send an official high school transcript to the Office of Undergraduate Admissions.
 GED results must be sent directly from the Department of Education.

 4. Submit SAT or ACT scores.
 KU will accept test scores printed on the official high school transcript.
 Please check with your high school to determine whether your scores will appear on your transcript.
 Was your ability to sit for the SAT or ACT impacted by COVID-19?
-Please expand the tab below to learn about our testing policy for the class entering in Fall 2021 and Fall 2022.
+Please expand the tab below to learn about our testing policy for the class entering in Fall 2022.